UW-COSC-4010-5010-CYBER-FA-2017/foundational-concepts-in-cybersecurity-lhays2/8/ReadMe.md

 ```

-The bad version of this program has all of the functions implemented in the main program  this makes updating the code or seperating it rather difficult, as seen below.
+The bad version of this program has all of the variables and data out in the open for the programmer to interact with and edit as they choose.
 ```
 while (!walk_away){
     cout << "what do you want to do:";